COVID Updated and New Normal Protocols. updated 6/2023

 Please arrive for your appointment 15 minutes prior to the scheduled starting time.
 This allows you the time to fill out the appropriate client form (new clients), use the restroom, and simply settle in before your session.
 All massages have a specific time schedule and early arrival allows for a relaxed and unhurried experience.
 If late arrival is inevitable, your service(s) may be shortened in order to keep on schedule.
 The original treatment time will be charged.

 Please provide at least 36-hours notice if you need to reschedule or cancel a treatment.
 This gives AHAC enough time to fill the slot if at all possible.
-If a client fails to cancel within 36-hours multiple times (2 or more), they will be asked to pre-pay for future services and a credit card will be held on file.
+If a client fails to cancel within 36-hours multiple times, they will be asked to pre-pay for future services and a credit card will be held on file.

 LATE ARRIVAL POLICY